 Perhaps the most important way to keep insight community members engaged is by putting forth meaningful activities.
 If the content of your research activities is not relevant or interesting, members won’t continue to participate in the community.
 Customers (members) love being a part of the innovation engine and want to feel involved in the company’s initiatives.
 The more that customers feel “in on” real company projects, the more important they will feel, and the more engaged they will be in the community.

 An insight community is different from a focus group in that it is not necessary to compensate members for every action or study.
 However, it is important to members that they are valued and that their contributions are recognized.
 Letting community members know that they are appreciated can include a simple gesture such as a thank you email.
 Keeping members informed of new product launches that they were a part of is exciting and lets members know that their participation is valuable – maybe they even helped name the product!
 Some insight community platforms include tools such as influence points and leaderboards as well as badges to recognize contributions.
 Finally, incentives for participating can be large or small and may include anything from online badges or points, gift certificates, or even being able to keep home use products.

 My-Take is a greater Boston based insight technology company that can help your company make smarter decisions and market your products and solutions more effectively based on feedback from powerful online insight communities and panels.
-If you have questions about how to increase engagement in your online insight community, or if you have general questions about insight communities and how they can help your company deliver more value to your customers, click the button below to request a free consultation.
+If you have questions about how to increase engagement in your online insight community, or if you have general questions about insight communities and how they can help your company deliver more value to your customers, click here to request a free consultation.